MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/organize-users/setup-automatic-user-enrollment-for-a-group-1.md

 ![Edit Smartgroup Rules](../../media/Edit_SmartGroup_Rules.png)

 [!TIP]
 > Editing Smart Group rules, when large number of learners exist is a resource intensive operation and might take time to complete.
-If it is taking too long to import users, please [**scale up your platform instance**](../../infrastructure-management/configure-your-platform-infrastructure/scale-up-instance-configuration.md).